 What is the story of Jacob, Leah, and Rachel?Question: "What is the story of Jacob, Leah, and Rachel?"

-Answer: The story of Jacob, Leah, and Rachel comprises one of the larger sections of Genesis and includes much information relevant to the history of the Jewish people.
+Answer: The complicated story of Jacob, Leah, and Rachel comprises one of the larger sections of Genesis and includes much information relevant to the history of the Jewish people.
 Jacob, the son of Isaac and grandson of Abraham, fled to his mother’s brother Laban.
-At the time, Jacob feared his twin brother, Esau, would kill him (Genesis 27:41-46).
+At the time, Jacob feared his twin brother, Esau, would kill him (Genesis 27:41–46).
+It was at Laban’s that Jacob met Leah and Rachel.

-Laban agreed, but after seven years, he deceived Jacob and gave Rachel’s older sister, Leah, to him as a wife instead.
+Laban agreed, but after seven years, he deceived Jacob.
+On the night that Jacob and Rachel were to be married, Laban gave Rachel’s older sister, Leah, to him as a wife instead.
 Jacob protested, but Laban argued that it wasn’t the custom to give the younger daughter in marriage first.
-Laban then said Jacob could have Rachel in exchange for another seven years of work (Genesis 29:21-30).
-In an ironic twist, the deceiver Jacob had been deceived and had two wives in exchange for fourteen years of work.
+So it was official: Jacob and Leah were to stay married.
+Laban then said Jacob could still have Rachel in exchange for another seven years of work (Genesis 29:21–30).
+In an ironic twist, the deceiver Jacob had himself been deceived.
+In exchange for fourteen years of labor, Jacob had two wives, Leah and Rachel.

 Jacob showed favoritism to Rachael and loved her more than Leah.
 God compensated for the lack of love Leah received by enabling her to have children and closing Rachel’s womb for a time (Genesis 29:31).
 There developed an intense rivalry between the two wives.
 In fact, at one time the wives bartered over the right to sleep with Jacob.
-Genesis 30:16 says, “When Jacob came from the field in the evening, Leah went out to meet him and said, ‘You must come in to me, for I have hired you with my son's mandrakes.’
-So he lay with her that night.”
-In the end, Jacob fathered twelve sons and some daughters.
-Leah bore him six sons; Zilpah, Leah’s maidservant, bore him two; Rachel bore him two; and Bilhah, Rachel’s maidservant, bore him another two (Genesis 35:23-36).
+Genesis 30:16 says, “When Jacob came from the field in the evening, Leah went out to meet him and said, ‘You must come in to me, for I have hired you with my son’s mandrakes.’
+So he lay with her that night,” and Leah became pregnant.
+In the end, Jacob fathered twelve sons and a daughter.
+Jacob and Leah had six sons and a daughter; Zilpah, Leah’s maidservant, bore Jacob two sons; Jacob and Rachel had two sons together; and Bilhah, Rachel’s maidservant, bore Jacob another two sons (Genesis 35:23–36).

-After twenty years with Laban, Jacob, now very wealthy, moved his family back to his father’s land.
-As they were leaving Laban’s house, Rachel stole her father’s teraphim (Genesis 31).
-Jacob knew that he would have to face Esau again.
+After twenty years with Laban, Jacob and Leah and Rachel, now very wealthy, moved their family back to Canaan.
+As they were leaving Laban’s house, Rachel stole her father’s teraphim and lied about having them (Genesis 31).
+As he drew closer home, Jacob knew that he would have to face Esau again.
 He still feared Esau’s anger, and he sent gifts to satisfy him before he arrived.
-The night before Jacob crossed the Jabbok River, he “wrestled with God” and was given the name Israel, confirming that he was the one who would receive the promises granted to Abraham.
+The night before Jacob crossed the Jabbok River, he “wrestled with God” and was given the name “Israel” along with God’s blessing.

 The story of Jacob, Leah, and Rachel is filled with much difficulty, yet God used these people greatly to impact history.
 Their twelve sons were the leaders of the twelve tribes that became the nation of Israel.
-Through their family, Jesus Christ would be born from the tribe of Judah to offer salvation to all (John 3:16; Luke 2:10).
+Through their family, God blessed the entire world, as Jesus Christ was born from the tribe of Judah and offers salvation to all (John 3:16; Luke 2:10).

 Recommended Resource: Genesis - NIV Application Commentary by John Walton